Logical Data Modeling

 Now that you have defined your queries, you’re ready to begin designing Cassandra tables.
 First, create a logical model containing a table for each query, capturing entities and relationships from the conceptual model.

-To name each table, you’ll identify the primary entity type for which you
+To name each table, you’ll identify the primary entity type for which

-name, separated with
+table name, separated with

 by.
 For example,